 Deb grew up in generational poverty, and has been working with families with limited resources for more than 25 years.
 In working with families at Harvard University, as well as homeless families through the Horizon Initiative, Deb has seen how class divides us, and how important it is to create shared understanding that crosses the class divide.
 She is passionate about creating systems that empower people living in poverty to be leaders in finding real solutions.
 In raising a daughter on her own, she gained intimate knowledge of being poor and trying to access services.

-Angela grew up in the Midwest in a middle class family and married into wealth.
-She has spent the last 20 years working with people in poverty - in refugee camps, addiction recovery, with survivors from domestic violence, child protection, and food security.
-She is dedicated to raising consciousness about oppression and privilege and how we can all make a difference right where we are at.
+Angela is a co-founder of Equity Solutions.
+She has spent the last 20 years working with people in poverty - in refugee camps, in addiction recovery centers, with survivors from domestic violence, in child protection, and community food security.
+Because of being born with white skin, growing up middle class, and marrying into owning class privilege, she has been very intentional about learning from people who are harmed by the inequitable political and economic structures.
+As a result of this learning she co-founded and is on the Collective of The Root Social Justice Center, which is organizing for racial justice.
+She also founded ACT for Social Justice, a training and consulting group dedicated to providing strategies and tools for racial and economic justice, including Cross Class Dialogue Circles and Parenting for Social Justice.
+Her curriculum, “Foundations in Social Justice” is being used by Oak Meadow homeschooling groups.
 With a MA in Social Justice in Intercultural Relations from SIT Graduate Institute and a BA in Social Work and Spanish from Bethel University, Angela brings knowledge and lived experience, as well as humility that comes from knowing she has so much more to learn.

 Kendra was born and raised in Vermont in a family rich with the history of both New England’s working poor and its WASP elite.
 She has worked in the building, metal and farming trades and as a project manager, freelance writer and a classism workshop facilitator, and has organized around environmental, food justice, and socioeconomic class issues since 1997.
 Kendra has a BA in American Studies from Smith College, where she was an Ada Comstock Scholar and co-chaired a student group advocating for low income peers.